Sonic-TV/extended-tricoro-for-lr2/README.md

 To make everything work, the latest revision of LR2OOL is required.
 Grab it here: https://github.com/tenaibms/LR2OOL
 Base program must be F / S patch applied, with latest revision.
+**DO NOT USE LRbase62 extension with the DLL as it'll broke the RANDOM DISPLAY function.**

 # Future Plans
 Native 5 and 9 Key Support